AventusProtocolFoundation/protocol/AventusProtocol-ReleaseNotes-v0.13.x.md

 Breaking changes:
 - AVT holdings are no longer split into "stake" and "deposit" fund types but now comprise a single AVT fund
-- The combining AVT funds change affects deposit, withdrawl and transfer methods which no longer require a fund parameter
+- The combining AVT funds change affects deposit, withdrawl and transfer methods and logs which no longer require a fund parameter
 - The createEvent method now requires an event time and an event owner
 - Signed proofs have been removed from cancelTicket and resellTicket and their logs
 - The registerMerkleRoot method now requires a tree depth and last event time, for use in autochallenges